BeamCtrl/Airiana/README.md

   -When the forcasting reciever is first run it will create a latlong.json file based on IP geolocation.
 If you want a more precise location forcast update the latlong.json file with your position.

+  -If you want to customize set points or tweak flow rates, after first startup there will be a file named config.yaml in the airiana root dir.

 #### To enable HomeAssitant integration:
 ##### example Home assistant lovelace cards
 ![image](https://user-images.githubusercontent.com/11050899/211630988-3207c572-618c-438c-b76a-43330e013321.png)